homelabos/homelabos/docs/setup/installation.md

 All of that said, you can still install directly on the server.
 Just make sure to set the `homelab_ip` to your local network IP rather than `127.0.0.1`.
 This way the install Docker container can reach itself as expected.

+### Domain

+It's easiest to have an actual domain to point at your services, but you can `fake` it by adding DNS overrides to your `/etc/hosts` file on *nix and MacOS if needed or for testing.

+Many people hang their HomelabOS services off of a subdomain like `homelab.mydomain.com`.
+This lets you continue to serve things from `mydomain.com` without HomelabOS interfering in any way.

+#### Changing your domain

+If you need to change your domain (or subdomain) simply run `./set_setting.sh domain new.domain.com` then run `make` again.

 ### Client:

     *  Docker